bobsyourgrannie/docs/docs/reports.md

   }
 }
 ```
-Be aware the auto cleanup logic removes also the reports produced through scheduling extension.
+Be aware that the auto-cleanup logic also removes the reports produced through scheduling extension.

 ## OData